expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 This section is based on everything above and provides the strategy you should use for building new proofs.

 1. Start with a thorough analysis of what needs to be proved.
-2. Check if there is already an exact, close, or similar proof in the context.
+2. Use `findAssertions` to check if there is already an exact, close, or similar proof in the context.
 If such a proof already exists, re-use it in the new proof.
 3. If no reusable proof exists, prepare a plan for the new proof.
-Use the `findAssertions` function to check what you can use in the new proof.
+Use `findAssertions` to turn assumptions into facts rather than relying on memory.
+`findAssertions` confirms what the database contains and what shape it has;
+it does not supply the proof strategy.
+Which facts are needed, and how to break down a non-primitive fact, still come from reasoning about the mathematics.
 4. Provide steps without justifications for the proof.
 Try to provide as many steps as you can at once.
 You can skip some obvious steps which can be proved with the `prove` function